-EE 255.
-ELECTRONICS
+EE 255 - Electronics

 Electronics is the first of two courses designed to provide the engineer with the tools to analyze a circuit and to design a circuit in which diodes and transistors are major components.
 Semiconductor theory: doped materials, diodes, bipolar junction transistors, and field-effect transistors.
 Analysis and design of small-signal single stage amplifiers and digital logic circuits.
 The laboratory portion will cover diode circuits, BJT/FET biasing schemes, and BJT/FET small-signal amplifier configurations.
-Prerequisite: EE 223.
+Prerequisite(s): EE 223.

-EE 321X.
-SYSTEMS DESIGN I
+EE 321X - Systems Design I

 Part one of a capstone course in the methodologies and attributes of systems design.
 Topics include the engineering design process, identification of needs, developing a requirements specification, generating and evaluating concepts, design tools, and professional skills such as teamwork and project management.
 Particular emphasis is placed on system decomposition, generating behavioral models and testing.
 Engineering ethics and engineering economy are also presented.
+Civilizations and Cultures (X)